 Currently, Nikki lives in Englewood; she’s originally from Raleigh, NC.
 She works for a mortgage servicing company in Highlands Ranch where she just celebrated her 12-year anniversary.

-Tj is so glad to be returning for his 2nd year as a Colfax Marathon Ambassador, this year will also mark his 5th anniversary running Colfax!
+Tj is so glad to be returning for his 3rd year as a Colfax Marathon Ambassador, this year will also mark his 5th anniversary running Colfax!
 Tj started his running journey in 2008 as part of a challenge to run his first half marathon at Disney World!
-At almost 290lbs this was a challenge he took seriously for his health and a sense of accomplishment!
-6 years and almost 15 half marathons under his belt including several Colfax Marathons he can officially say he is a running junkie!
+Several years and almost 20 half marathons under his belt including several Colfax Marathons he can officially say he is a running junkie!
 Tj can sometimes be heard around town on MIX 100, KOOL 105 and 92.5 The Wolf often providing color commentary or commercial work as “Prize Guy TJ” on air.
 He is an avid music buff and has a diverse running play list including everything from Broadway Show tunes to Dolly Parton.
 Tj is also vice president of The Denver Gay Men’s Chorus that along with running brings him solace and peace!
-Tj Blogs about his running experiences and his trials and tribulations of eating healthy on the go!
-Tj has 2 mottos when it comes to racing 1.
-Races are like mullets business in the front party in the back!
-2. If I can do this you can too” “Glitter makes running more fabulous.” @Tjkizuka
+Tj has 3 favorite running mottos “Races are like mullets business in the front party in the back” “If I can do this you can too” “Glitter makes running more fabulous.” @Tjkizuka